SimonBlanke/Gradient-Free-Optimizers/docs/source/user_guide/optimizers/local/downhill_simplex.rst

 .. note::

-    **Key Insight:** The Downhill Simplex is the only algorithm in GFO that uses **geometric transformations** rather than random sampling.
+    The Downhill Simplex is the only algorithm in GFO that uses **geometric transformations** rather than random sampling.
 The simplex shape adapts to the local landscape: it elongates along valleys, contracts near optima, and can flip over ridges through reflection.
 This makes it